Russian Orthodox Diocese of Sourozh

 The Russian Orthodox Diocese of Sourozh (Суро́жская епа́рхия) is a diocese of the Russian Orthodox Church (ROC), covering the islands of Great Britain and Ireland.
 Since 28 December 2018, the Diocese of Sourozh is part of the Patriarchal Exarchate in Western Europe.

-The diocese's name is taken from an ancient see in the Crimea that no longer has a bishop.
+The diocese's name is taken from an ancient see in Crimea that no longer has a bishop.
 The patron saint of the diocese is St Stephen of Sourozh, an eighth-century Archbishop of Sourozh (today Sudak) and Confessor of the Faith during the Iconoclastic Controversy.

 Founded in October 1962, the diocese was headed by Metropolitan Anthony (Bloom) until his death in 2003.

 Since the adoption of its new statutes in 2010, the diocese was placed under the direct and personal spiritual and administrative authority of the Patriarch of Moscow and All Russia.